Table of contents

 Lots of features, but no duplication

-Tiki is a "1-stop shop" with tons of features.
-In fact, Tiki is the FLOSS Web Application with the most built-in features.
-However, there is but one forum, one blog, etc. Having duplicate features would lead to all kinds of problems and would splinter our user & developer base.
+Tiki is a "one-stop shop" with tons of features.
+In fact, as mentioned, Tiki is the FLOSS web application with the most built-in features.
+However, there is just one forum, one blog, etc. Having duplicate features would lead to all kinds of problems and would splinter our user and developer base.
 If several people want to improve a feature, they collaborate and extend, in the wiki spirit.
-This is why we can give highly descriptive names like Tiki blog, Tiki forum, etc All features are optional.
+This is why we can give specifically descriptive names like Tiki blog, Tiki forum, etc All features are optional.

 On Wikipedia, when two pages are about the same topics, they are merged:

-We eat our-ou own Dogfood and we hope you will as well All *.tiki.org sites are powered by unmodified versions of Tiki.
-And new versions of Tiki power the sites before the official versions are released.
+We eat our own Dogfood and we hope you will as well All *.tiki.org sites such as doc.tiki.org and dev.tiki.org are powered by unmodified versions of Tiki.
+And new versions of Tiki power those sites before the official versions are released, for more real-world testing.

 Decision-making & Governance